Improved upper bounds in the moving sofa problem

 We implemented the algorithm described in Section~\ref{sec:algorithm} in the software package \texttt{SofaBounds} we developed, which serves as a companion package to this paper and whose source code is available to download online \cite{sofabounds}.
 The package is a Unix command line tool written in \texttt{C++} and makes use of the open source computational geometry library \texttt{CGAL} \cite{cgal}.
 All computations are done in the exact rational arithmetic mode supported by \texttt{CGAL} to ensure that the bounds output by the algorithm are mathematically rigorous.
 For this reason, the software only works with angles $\gamma$ for which the vector $(\cos\gamma, \sin\gamma)$ has rational coordinates, i.e., is a rational point $(a/c,b/c)$ on the unit circle; clearly such angles are parametrized by Pythagorean triples $(a,b,c)$ such that $a^2+b^2=c^2$, and it is using such triples that the angles are entered into the program as input from the user.
 For example, to approximate an angle of $45$ degrees, we used the Pythagorean triple $(119,120,169)$, which corresponds to an angle of $\sin^{-1}(119/169) \approx 44.76^\circ$.

-The software uses the \textbf{Nef polygon} geometric primitive implemented in \texttt{CGAL}; recall that Nef polygons are planar sets that can be obtained from a finite set of half-planes by applying set intersection and complementation operations.
-It is easy to see that all the planar sets manipulated by the algorithm belong to this family and can be readily calculated using elementary geometry and the features of \texttt{CGAL}'s Nef polygon sub-library \cite{seel}.
+\texttt{SofaBounds} uses the \textbf{Nef polygon} geometric primitive implemented in \texttt{CGAL}.
+In Section~\ref{sec:algorithm} we mentioned that the set $\widehat{L}_\alpha(I,J)$ is a Nef polygon; consequently it is easy to see that all the planar sets manipulated by the algorithm belong to this family and can be readily calculated using elementary geometry and the features of \texttt{CGAL}'s Nef polygon sub-library \cite{seel}.

 Our implementation uses the priority rule

 i.e., we use the total area of the intersection as the priority instead of the area of the largest connected component as in \eqref{eq:defcalF}; this is slightly less ideal from a theoretical point of view, since Theorem~\ref{thm:asym-sharpness} does not apply, but simplified the programming and in practice probably results in better computational performance.